Blond11516/code-santa/README.md

 ### Dependencies

-The specific language runtimes required by the application are listed in the [.tool-versions](.tool-versions) file.
-If you use [asdf](https://asdf-vm.com/) you can install them with `asdf install`.
+The specific language runtimes required by the application are listed in the [mise.toml](mise.toml) file.
+If you use [mise](https://mise.jdx.dev) you can install them with `mise install`.
 Otherwise, any recent of Erlang and Elixir should do the trick.

 If you used the following command, you shouldn't have to change the default database url provided in [.env.dev.example](.env.dev.example).